-$^{254}\!Anderson\ v.$ Hannaford Brothers Co., 659 F.3d 151, 162-65 (1st Cir.
-2011).
+$^{254}\!Anderson~v.~Hannaford~Brothers~Co.,~659~F.3d~151,~162-65~(1st~Cir.~2011).$ replaced compromised cards with new ones evidenced the reasonableness of replacing cards to mitigate damage, while the fact that other financial institutions did not issue replacement cards did not make it unreasonable for cardholders to take steps on their own to protect themselves.

-$^{255}\!Anderson$ v.
-Hannaford Brothers Co., 659 F.3d 151, 164 (1st Cir.
-2011).
+$^{255}\!Anderson~v.~Hannaford~Brothers~Co.,~659~F.3d~151,~164~(1st~Cir.~2011).$

 &lt;sup>256Anderson v.
 Hannaford Brothers Co., 659 F.3d 151, 164 (1st Cir.
 2011).
 The court noted that most data breach cases involve data that was simply lost or misplaced, rather than stolen, where no known misuse had occurred, and where courts therefore had not allowed recovery of damages, including credit monitoring costs.
 See id. at 166 n.11.
-The panel also replaced compromised cards with new ones evidenced the reasonableness of replacing cards to mitigate damage, while the fact that other financial institutions did not issue replacement cards did not make it unreasonable for cardholders to take steps on their own to protect themselves.
+The panel also

-On the other hand, the appellate panel agreed with the district court that non-mitigation costs-such as fees for preauthorization changes, the loss of reward points and the loss of reward point earning opportunities-were not recoverable because their connection to the harm alleged was too attenuated and the charges were incurred as a result of third parties' unpredictable responses to the cancellation of plaintiffs' credit or debit cards.
+On the other hand, the appellate panel agreed with the district court that non-mitigation costs-such as fees for pre-authorization changes, the loss of reward points and the loss of reward point earning opportunities-were not recoverable because their connection to the harm alleged was too attenuated and the charges were incurred as a result of third parties' unpredictable responses to the cancellation of plaintiffs' credit or debit cards.